Path-Check/paper-cred-demo/README.md

-# Paper-first Verifiable Credentials URI Demos
+# URI-based Verifiable Credentials Demos

 This repository hosts a set of demos to sign and verify QR-based credentials created with the [PathCheck's URI specification](https://github.com/Path-Check/paper-cred) in multiple languages.
 Demos are available for in HTML+JavaScript, Ruby, Java, Python and Shell Script, computing locally.